 Flexibility and Convenience

 Thanks to video conferencing technology, you can meet business mentors at a time convenient to everyone involved.
-This is a great benefit for startup business owners who may also be juggling another job or family caretaking responsibilities.
+This is an excellent benefit for startup business owners who may also be juggling another job or family caretaking responsibilities.

 A tremendous upside of virtual mentoring is that it is not restricted to a specific location.
-In the past few years, many people have relocated from urban cities to the suburbs or rural communities.
+Many people have relocated from urban cities to the suburbs or rural communities in the past few years.
 If you are one of them, virtual mentoring can provide greater flexibility in accessing leadership and business-building advice, making location no longer a factor.

 Accessibility to More Mentors